-Course Title & Code Credits dit distri · · Pre-requisite Course Time & Cour Tutorial Practical criteria of the course Introductory Astronomy 4 3 1 0 Class XII pass NIL GE - 14 ' 1 J C1005 7111 puss TVIL
+Course Title & Code Credits dit distril of the cou U 1 Pre-requisite Tutorial Practical criteria of the course Introductory Astronomy 4 3 1 0 Class XII pass NIL GE - 14

 This course is meant to introduce undergraduate students to the wonders of the Universe.
 Students will understand how astronomers over millennia have come to understand mysteries of the universe using laws of geometry and physics, and more recently chemistry and biology.
 They will be introduced to the Indian contribution to astronomy starting from ancient times up to the modern era.
 They will learn about diverse set of astronomical phenomenon, from the daily and yearly motion of stars and planets in the night sky which they can observe themselves, to the expansion of the universe deduced from the latest observations and cosmological models.
 Students will also be introduced to internet astronomy and the citizen science research platform in astronomy.
 The course presupposes school level understanding of mathematics and physics.